KatjaDanielzik/MetaboDynamics/README.md

 ## Workflow

-For a worked example see Vignette ("Bioconductor-submission” branch: folder /vignettes, file MetaboDynamics.html) or if package is installed:
+For a worked example see [Vignette](https://github.com/KatjaDanielzik/MetaboDynamics/tree/main/vignettes/) or if package is installed:

 ``` r
 browseVignettes("MetaboDynamics")